FISCO-BCOS/FISCO-BCOS/doc/manual/README_EN.md

 FISCO-BCOS controls the access mechanism of nodes by certificates.
 Only authorized nodes with valid certificates can communicate with other nodes.

-FISCO-BCOS provides a tool for administrators of the FISCO-BCOS block chain, they can either register specified certificates to the **revocation list of certificates** by using **add** option of **CAAction** to prevent specified nodes from accessing the network of blockchain, or remove specified certificates from the **revocation list of certificates** by using **remove** option of **CAAction** to recover the authority of specified nodes to access the network of FISCO-BCOS block chain.
+FISCO-BCOS provides a tool for administrators of the FISCO-BCOS blockchain, they can either register specified certificates to the **revocation list of certificates** by using **add** option of **CAAction** to prevent specified nodes from accessing the network of blockchain, or remove specified certificates from the **revocation list of certificates** by using **remove** option of **CAAction** to recover the authority of specified nodes to access the network of FISCO-BCOS blockchain.

 > Before withdrawing or recovering specified certificates from **revocation list of certificates**, please ensure:
 >